ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

 ## Description

+OVERVIEW:
   Use this command to securely upload one or more HDD or ISO images to the specified FTP server using FTP over TLS (FTPS).
-This command supports a variety of options to provide flexibility during the upload process.
+This command supports a variety of options to provide flexibility during the upload process:
+  - To override your client's (API) credentials, you can use '--ftp-user' and '--ftp-pass', note that if only using only these and not standard auth methods ('ionosctl login'), you may only use this command for FTP uploads.
+  - The command supports renaming the uploaded images with the '--image-alias' flag.
+If uploading multiple images, you must provide an alias for each image.
+  - Specify the context deadline for the FTP connection using the '--timeout' flag.
+The operation as a whole will terminate after the specified number of seconds, i.e. if the FTP upload had finished but your PATCH operation did not, only the PATCH operation will be intrerrupted.

+POST-UPLOAD OPERATIONS:
-To override your client's (API) credentials, you can use --ftp-user and --ftp-pass.
-Note that, by default, this command will query the '/images' endpoint for your uploaded images, then try to use the PATCH operation to update the uploaded images with the given property fields.
-It is necessary to use valid API credentials for this.
-To skip this API behaviour, you can use '--skip-update'.
+  By default, this command will query 'GET /images' endpoint for your uploaded images, then try to use 'PATCH /images/<UUID>' to update the uploaded images with the given property fields.
+  - It is necessary to use valid API credentials for this.
+  - To skip this API behaviour, you can use '--skip-update'.

+CUSTOM URLs:
-This command supports usage of other FTP servers too, not just the default ones.
-Use the --skip-verify flag to skip the verification of the server certificate.
+  This command supports usage of other FTP servers too, not just the IONOS ones.
+  - The '--location' flag is only required if your '--ftp-url' contains a placeholder variable (i.e. %s).
+  In this case, for every location in that slice, an attempt of FTP upload would be made at the URL computed by embedding it into the placeholder variable
+  - Use the '--skip-verify' flag to skip the verification of the server certificate.
 This can be useful when using a custom ftp-url, but be warned that this could expose you to a man-in-the-middle attack.
-If you're using a self-signed FTP server, you can provide the path to the server certificate file using the --crt-path flag.
+  - If you're using a self-signed FTP server, you can provide the path to the server certificate file using the '--crt-path' flag.

-For flexibility purposes, the --location flag is only required if your --ftp-url contains a placeholder variable (i.e. %s).
-In this case, for every location in that slice, an attempt of FTP upload would be made at the URL computed by embedding it into the placeholder variable

-The command supports renaming the uploaded images with the --image-alias flag.
-However, if you're uploading multiple images, make sure to provide an alias for each image as uploading multiple images with the same alias is forbidden.

-You can specify the context deadline for the FTP connection using the --timeout flag.
-The operation as a whole will terminate after the specified number of seconds, i.e. if the FTP upload had finished but your PATCH operation did not, only the PATCH operation will be intrerrupted.

 ## Options